emenendez/gpxutils/README.md

 #### Linux

 gpxutils itself is cross-platform by default.
-It should be possible to automate GPS downloads with a udev script; contaact me if you have success or would like to try.
+It should be possible to automate GPS downloads with a udev script; contact me if you have success or would like to try.

+### Changelog

+#### 2.0.0

+- Added -f and -d options for more flexible file naming
+- Removed non-sensical track name and track time options

+#### 1.1.1

+- Add -p option to pause for keypress after running gpxpull